p-lambda/dsir/README.md

 Compute needed:
 - 1 CPU node
-- a decent amount of RAM (at least 64GB - need to hold 2 floats per example in memory)
+- a decent amount of RAM (at least 64GB for most large datasets - need to hold a few floats per example in memory)
 - a high number of cores.
 The data selection speed scales linearly with the CPU cores.

 ![DSIR figure](fig1.png)